dylan7474/ESP32-closestPlane/README.md

 4. Compile and upload.

 ## Operation
-The display refreshes every few seconds showing the closest aircraft's callsign, distance and bearing.
-When an aircraft is closer than 5 km a short beep is generated on the audio output.
-Startup and diagnostic messages are printed to the serial monitor at 115200 baud to aid troubleshooting.
+- The display shows a radar sweep of aircraft within range.
+Each time the sweep crosses a target a short beep is produced.
+- Rotate the range encoder to adjust radar range.
+- Press the range encoder to switch the volume encoder between controlling beep volume and sweep speed.
+- Rotate the volume encoder to adjust the selected parameter.
+- Long-press the volume encoder to power off.
+- Settings persist in EEPROM and a small antenna icon indicates a good data connection.

 ## Building in a Codex/Codespace Environment